jaxolv/universities/README.md

 }
 ```

-The ID have to be informed as a param.
+The ID have to be informed as a param and will return only the updated data.

 `DELETE /universities/:id`